aredev/ir-data-mining/README.md

     * Install nltk using PyPi (`pip install nltk`)
     * Ignore any messages from PyCharm stating that the requirement (nltk >= 3.2.5) is not fulfilled.

+* December 6th: Download the latest sqlite database from [here](https://mega.nz/#!lOpT0ITJ!5MNcu6v04MKX27585w6x0tHFVUXiQdP6udx1KM3lqbo), with new version of paper to author suggestions.

-* December 3rd: Download the latest sqlite database from [here](https://mega.nz/#!ZbRW2ZhI!cfd58_y__IWZvY5uC78AEOWu3PeDa6R-sItieYDEUSY), with fixed reference.
-Added suggested papers.
+* ~~December 3rd: Download the latest sqlite database from [here](https://mega.nz/#!ZbRW2ZhI!cfd58_y__IWZvY5uC78AEOWu3PeDa6R-sItieYDEUSY), with fixed reference.
+Added suggested papers.~~

 * ~~November 26th: Download the latest sqlite database from [here](https://mega.nz/#!gSoEHRLS!2z9tE647Oi0AOmfEsM62-fChY7ei1BlTiNVyunyAVZ8), with more abstracts than ever and manually added some authors to papers.~~